-And now, we may be asked, what possible good to mankind can be expected from manifestations, allowing them to be from spirits, such as we have recorded above?
-Viewed by themselves and unconnected with the various phenomena which have since transpired, it would be a difficult question, and one which we should be loth to answer.
-But we have fortunately other premises on which to base our answer.
-We look back upon those manifestations at Rochester and Stratford, which so many intelligent persons had the opportunity of witnessing, as exhibiting phenomena which absolutely compelled an investigation into the causes.
-There was no es-After having been bound for centuries with the cape from it. galling chains of bigotry and creed-worship, the spiritual mind of man in America, had snapped asunder the bonds which bound it, and it was enabled to investigate the phenomena without fear of priestly inquisition, or a kingly prohibition.
-The result of that investigation is the establishment beyond dispute, of a truth, the importance of which cannot be measured by words, viz., the individual existence of man after the dissolution of the physical body, and his ability to hold communion with those in the flesh.
-This truth can now be known to all men, the evidence being positive demonstration instead of uncertain faith.
+And now, we may be asked, what possible good to mankind can be expected from manifestations, allowing them to be from spirits, such as we have ecorded above?
+Viewed by themselves and unconlected with the various phenomena which have since ranspired, it would be a difficult question, and one which we would be loth to answer.
+But we have, ortunately, other premises on which to base our inswer.
+We look back upon those manifestations at Rochester and Stratford, which so many intelligent persons had the opportunity of witnessing as exnibiting phenomena which absolutely compelled an nyestigation into the causes.
+There was no escape from it.
+After having been bound for centuries with the galling chains of bigotry and creed-worship, the spiritual mind of man in America had snapped asunder the bonds which bound it, and it was enabled to investigate the phenomena without fear of priestly inquisition, or kingly prohibition.
+The result of that investigation is the establishment, beyond dispute, of 1 truth, the importance of which cannot be measured by words, viz., the individual existence of man after the dissolution of the physical body, and his ability to hold communion with those in the flesh.
+This truth can be known to all men, the evidence being positive demonstration instead of uncertain faith.

-Since those manifestations at Rochester and Stratford, mediums for similar but less boisterous manifestations have been developed throughout the civilized world, but more particularly in the United States, and the phenomena have been, and are as various as wonderful.
+Since those manifestations at Rochester and Stratford, mediums for similar but less boisterous manifestations have been developed throughout the civilised world, but more particularly in the United States, and the phenomena have been and are as various as wonderful.
 It would seem as if, when any theory, other than the spiritual, has been announced as explaining the phenomena, that new phases of the phenomena would arise in order to nullify that theory, and taking all the explanations which have been given, trying to account for the manifestations, and placing them side by side, they make a most ridiculous medley.

-It will be impossible to enumerate or notice all the different varieties of manifestations which are now occurring daily; but we will give a few cases, which more particularly indicate an intelligence, independent of the medium or of any person present.
+It will be impossible to enumerate or notice all the different varieties of manifestations which are now occurring daily; but we will give a few cases, which more particularly indicate an intelligence, independent of the medium or any other person present.